opendaylight/docs/docs/getting-started-guide/concepts_and_tools.rst

   feature:install odl-alto-release

-* **DLUX** is a web-based interface that OpenDaylight provides for you to manage your network.
-Its Karaf feature installation name is “odl-dlux-core”.

-  a.
-DLUX draws information from OpenDaylight’s topology and host databases to
-     display the following information:

-     i.
-The network
-     #.
-Flow statistics
-     #.
-Host locations

-  #.
-To enable the DLUX UI after installing OpenDaylight, run:

-     feature:install odl-dlux-core

-     on the Karaf console.

-* **Network embedded Experience (NeXt)** is a developer toolkit that provides tools to draw network-centric topology UI elements that offer visualizations of the following:

-  a.
-Large complex network topologies
-  #.
-Aggregated network nodes
-  #.
-Traffic/path/tunnel/group visualizations
-  #.
-Different layout algorithms
-  #.
-Map overlays
-  #.
-Preset user-friendly interactions

-  NeXt can work with DLUX to build OpenDaylight applications.
-Check out the NeXt_demo_ for more information on the interface.

 * Model-Driven Service Abstraction Layer (MD-SAL) is the OpenDaylight framework that allows developers to create new Karaf features in the form of services and protocol drivers and connects them to one another.
 You can think of the